 - Employees are still required to work from home if possible (“mobile working”).
 Working on University premises is only possible for essential official duties, with superiors deciding on the importance of such duties at their discretion.

-- The coronavirus-related special regulations on mobile work will apply unchanged until 28 February 2021.
-If your current mobile work agreement expires before then, you can renew it using the form available on the intranet.
+- While the University continues to keep operations to a minimum, the pandemic-related special arrangements for mobile working will be extended while beyond 28 February until 31 May 2021.
+If your current mobile working agreement expire before then, you can renew it online using the form available on the intranet.

 - The current system for recording the hours worked by flexitime staff, who are working off site either in full or in part, will continue to be used.